 Open Up Your Talent Pool To Hire The Best People

 There are unique advantages and challenges in hiring remote workers.
-The same standard hiring process you use for employee interviews in person, do not apply.
+The same standard hiring process you use for in person interviews do not apply.
+So, what now?

 First, consider what criteria the candidate and future team member should have.
 You are able to hire people from anywhere in the world, but you must ensure that they have the right qualifications, experience, and knowledge for the role.
 That is why your job listing and your expectations of the role should be clear and concise.